MagoroGraphics/MagoroGraphics/README.md

 - Currently improving my knowledge in: Typescript, Ruby on Rails.

 - I am very curious about everything and love learning.
-Taught myself how to draw, digital art, 3D design (huge fan of Blender), animation...

 - I believe computers are the most sophisticated tool ever invented and the source of endless possibilities.

 - I am creative and detail oriented.
 I love solving complex problems.

-- I am a career changer!
-From Art & Design into Software Development and enjoy working with a friendly and like-minded people.
+- I have a background in Art & Design.

 <br/>